-SoFi Insights is a money tracker app that gives you a bird’s eye view of all your financial accounts in one dashboard.
-Insights can help you monitor your spending and saving so you reach your financial goals more efficiently.
+SoFi’s money tracker app gives you a bird’s eye view of all your financial accounts in one dashboard.
+SoFi can help you monitor your spending and saving so you reach your financial goals more efficiently.

 What are the five basic negotiating strategies?